nielsenjared/nielsenjared.github.io/content/blog/motivation/index.md

 * **Purpose**, because "...the most deeply motivated people--not to mention those who are most productive and satisfied--hitch their desires to a cause larger than themselves."

-## Why Do We Want to Be Intrinsically Motivated?

-Why would we want to favor intrinsic motivation over extrinsic, instrumental motivation?

-Mihaly ‎Csikszentmihalyi provides an answer in [Flow](https://amzn.to/35NmVb3):

-> There is no question that to survive, and especially to survive in a complex society, it is necessary to work for external goals and to postpone immediate gratifications.
-But a person does not have to be turned into a puppet jerked about by social controls.
-The solution is to gradually become free of societal rewards and learn how to substitute for them rewards that are under one's own powers.
-This is not to say that we should abandon every goal endorsed by society; rather, it means that, in addition to or instead of the goals others use to bribe us with, we develop a set of our own.

-Steve McConnell maps this to a real-world object in [Code Complete](https://amzn.to/2JCCarc):

-> Your employer can’t force you to be a good programmer; a lot of times your employer isn’t even in a position to judge whether you’re good.
-If you want to be great, you’re responsible for making yourself great.
-It’s a matter of your personal character.

-And Dave and Andy reiterate this point in [The Pragmatic Programmer](https://amzn.to/30BVrAW):

-> It’s your life.
-You own it.
-You run it.
-You create it.

-They continue:

-> You are building the future, for yourselves and for your descendants.
-Your duty is to make it a future that we’d all want to inhabit.
-Recognize when you’re doing something against this ideal, and have the courage to say ‘no’!
-Envision the future we _could_ have, and have the courage to create it.
-Build castles in the air every day.

 ## How Do We Stay Motivated?

-Stay motivated?
-Easier said than done.

 In [Ultralearning](https://amzn.to/33IZMF0), Scott Young defines three problems that prevent us from focusing: